16sumanrana/graph-plotter/README.md

   3. This graph plotter does not show infinity.

   Process:
     Getting the infix expression, the infix expression is transformed to postfix expression.
 Evaluate the postfix expression for every pixel and plot the value.
-Each small unit=5px.In sin(x) graph x is in degree.
+Each small unit=5px.In trigonometric graph x is in degree.